UPDATED 11/10/20 10:10am PT:

 - And the name of who led the training

 You must retain these records for a minimum of two years from the date of training.

 Don’t Delay: Start Your Plan to Comply With the Law Today

-Handling all of this and running your practice is a lot.
+Handling all of this and running your dental, optometry, or veterinary practice is a lot.
 However, it is mandatory and not terribly complicated.
 Here’s the bottom line of what do you need to do to be in compliance with the new law: